attainu/project-ram-singh-au13/snakeandladder/readme.md

 ## Few basic concepts used in this code are:
     - Dictionary
-    - List
     - Generating random number
-    - Selecting a Random value from a list
     - Adding wait/sleep in program
     - Conditional Statements i.e. IF and ELSE
     - Getting input from user